theodupre/ATIAM-Sequenceur/README.md

 All the midi dataset is in the Dataset_Drum_Groove_Midi folder.
 The corresponding activation matrices are in the Dataset_Drum_Groove_Pattern folder.

+## Audio Dataset and Reconstruction
+We train the audio dataset on the gabor transform of signals.
+To compute the gabor transform use : `python3 audio2nsgt.py -i dataset_audio/File/ -o results -d 1`
+If the network works, to reconstruct the audio signal we use Inverse Gabor Transform from the library nsgt (Grill) whitch only give magnitude.
+Then, Griffin Lim iterative algorithm is used to reconstruct the phase.
+Our implementation is a modified version of bkvogel's.
+It does not work on some part of our audio dataset.

 ## Authors
 Constance Douwes,
 Théophile Dupre,
 Hadrien Marquez,
 Robin Malzac,
 Yann Teytaut